gounknown/logrotate/README.md

 ### MaxAge (default: 0)

 Retain old log files based on the timestamp encoded in their filename.
-The default is not to remove old log files based on age.
+If MaxAge <= 0, that means not remove old log files based on age.

 Note: Remember to use `time.Duration` values.